Bracketing

 Note

-When I transferred this web page from WordPress to Quarto I produced new versions of the photographs from the same RAW files.
+When I transferred this web page from WordPress to Quarto I produced new versions of the photographs from the same RAW files of pasta.
+In November 2024 I expanded and edited this page.

 Definition and explanation

+I by explaining some terms that I will use in this page.
 Bracketing consists in acquiring a series of images with different camera settings.
 The word bracketing comes from the idea that we have a target value for the setting, say exposure, and we acquire images with this exact target setting and settings both at slightly large and slightly smaller values (bracketing both “sides” of the target).
-At least three images need to be acquired for the meaning to strictly apply, but in some exceptional cases even hundreds images are acquired.
+At least three images need to be acquired for the meaning to strictly apply, but in some cases even hundreds images are acquired.

 Bracketing is an old term and an old idea, which of course can be used also with film cameras.
 Some automatic film cameras and advanced digital cameras can automate bracketing, at least for some parameters.
-Bracketing can also achieved by manually changing the settings through the acquisition of a series of images.
-Examples of parameters for which bracketing is frequently used: exposure, focus distance, and white balance.
+Bracketing can be also achieved by manually changing the settings through the acquisition of a series of images.
+Exposure and focus distance are the two parameters for which bracketing is most frequently used.
 In the case of exposure, bracketing can be achieved by bracketing (diaphragm) aperture, shutter speed, or ISO setting.

 (a) Under exposed